r-darwish/topgrade/README.md

   Topgrade already runs inside tmux.
 This is useful when using topgrade on remote systems.
 * `-c/--cleanup` - Topgrade will instruct package managers to remove old or unused files
 * `-n/--dry-run` - Print what should be run.
-* `--no-system` - Skip the system upgrade phase.
+* `--no system` - Skip the system upgrade phase.
-* `--no-git-repos` - Don't pull custom git repositories.
+* `--no git_repos` - Don't pull custom git repositories.
-* `--no-emacs` - Don't upgrade Emacs packages or configuration files.
+* `--no emacs` - Don't upgrade Emacs packages or configuration files.
 * `--no-retry` - Don't ask to retry failed steps.
-* `--no-vim` - Don't upgrade Vim/NeoVim packages or configuration files.
+* `--no vim` - Don't upgrade Vim/NeoVim packages or configuration files.

 ## Customization
 You can place a configuration file at `~/.config/topgrade.toml` (on macOS `~/Library/Preferences/topgrade.toml`)..
 Here's an example: